Dmitry Lachinov: Biography

-In a paper released in 1880, Lachinov became the first one to point out the possibility of electricity transmission over long distances, and to propose the means of achieving it — 18 months before the first publication of the article with similar conclusions by Marcel Deprez.
+In a paper released in 1880, Lachinov became the first one to point out the possibility of electricity transmission over long distances, and to propose the means of achieving it, 18 months before the first publication of the article with similar conclusions by Marcel Deprez.

 In 1889 Lachinov wrote the first textbook on meteorology and climatology in Russia.
 In its 2nd edition (July 1895), he gave the first description of the lightning detector invented earlier by Alexander Popov (the device was also a prototype of the first practical radio receiver).

 Lachinov's own inventions include a mercury pump, economizer for electricity consumption, electrical insulation tester (or defectoscope), optical dynamometer, a special type of photometer and electrolyser.
 One of his main achievements was a method of industrial synthesis of hydrogen and oxygen through electrolysis (1888).

-Dmitry Lachinov is the great-grandfather of physical chemist Mikhail Schultz.

-Lachinov was The Officer of the Order Légion d'honneur.
+Lachinov is the great-grandfather of physical chemist Mikhail Schultz.
+He was an Officer of the Order of the Légion d'honneur.

 A page from the Lachinov's paper Electromechanic work, shows the details of electrical insulation defectoscope.